 Here is another fabulous report and photo journal from 1ADDICTS member Dackelone, this time of his weekend spent at the Hockenheim Ring ADAC Masters Race, featuring pro and amateur races.
 There were a full range of racecars, including Mini cup cars, Fiat 500 cup cars, DTC and Touring cars, Formula 3000 (one step down from F1 cars), GT2 and GT3 cars, among other classes.
 Check out the experience inside.

 The BMW M3 GT2 Art Car has retired early from the Le Mans 24 Hours (FR).
 Despite the fact Andy Priaulx (GB) should have been able to finish the lap without any problems, based on the amount of fuel calculated to have been put into the car at the previous pit stop, he ran out of fuel on the way into the Indianapolis curve.
 The exact cause is yet to be analysed.
-Car number 79 had already lost a lot of time due to unscheduled pit stops for repairs.
+Car number 79 had already lost a lot of time due to unscheduled pit … CONTINUED

 This year, BMW faces the challenge of Le Mans (FR) for the first time since its victory there in 1999.
 For Mario Theissen, the 24-hour race eleven years ago was the first major assignment as BMW Motorsport Director.
 For that reason, the triumph with the BMW V12 LMR remains very important for him, as Theissen reveals in this interview.